A poem from the 18th Southern Music Issue: Visions of the Blues.

 A web feature showcasing excerpts from Village Prodigies, Rodney Jones’ new collection, to which the author refers as a “political satire, a harmony of narcissists, a fable, a reverb cartoon, a eulogy for a place that has vananished, and a children’s book for adults only.”
 Village Prodigies is published today by Mariner Books.

-A comic from the Seventh Southern Music Issue.
+A profile of Charlie Sexton, from the 2014 Texas Music Issue.

 The circus had left town.
 Rolling toward the end of the Seventies, all the high-dollar distressed denim, heavy turquoise bracelets, soft and scuffed Lucchese boots, and even the brain-blowing snow-white cocaine weren’t quite as ominous in Austin’s nightclubs.
 It was starting to feel a little more like home again, back before the so-called redneck rock invasion.
 When the cosmic cowboys first started raiding the city, hijacking all the musical attention in our little Austin oasis, it was the mid-Seventies and the Lone Star state was slightly sedate.
 But that’s how we liked it, actually, because it let the city’s hippies and beatniks create their own fantasies and live on inexpensive fumes.
 Before the onslaught, the dozen or so honkytonks and nightclubs took care of their own.
 There were no record business people to promise what rarely got delivered, and the long days and nights spread before central Texas like the promise of a pot hit and a hot kiss.

 Short fiction by Glenn Taylor from our Spring 2017 issue.